mripv6/piperInstall/README.md

 the right subdirectories, clone the repo, download the checkpoint files and setup the python environment.

-# Convert the epoch file
+# Convert the checkpoint file
 This utility was built by PE1EEC.
 It converts the old ryan checkpoint file to a newer format.
 This utility may go away as piper gpl improves or different checkpoint files are created.
 The script will bring up a GUI.
 You will have two